International Driving Permit in United Kingdom

 The UK market for electric and hybrid cars is rapidly growing, with numerous models available.

-government grants are available to reduce the purchase price of electric vehicles, making them more affordable.
+Government grants are available to reduce the purchase price of electric vehicles, making them more affordable.
 In cities like London, incentives include reduced congestion charges and free parking in some areas.

 It's advisable to consider the availability of charging infrastructure when purchasing an electric vehicle, as this can impact convenience and running costs.

-🚨 Hidden Cost
+🚨 Hidden Cost Alert

 Detailed Cost Table: International Driving Permit and Related Expenses